eugenividal/JUMN5000M_Assessment_2/README.md

-This rep contains code for the Understanding Data and their Environment report assessment.
+This rep contains code for the Understanding Data and its Environment report assessment.